Retail vs. E-Commerce: The Future of Shopping | ResultFirst

 • Broader Selection

 Physical stores struggle to stock more than a small fraction of the tens of millions of products available.
 However, shelf space or warehouse space is not a constraint for e-commerce retailers.
-They can list entire catalogs numbering in the hundreds of thousands of SKUs.
+They can list entire catalogs, numbering hundreds of thousands of SKUs.
 This extensive selection empowers customers to find niche items, rare collectibles, seasonal merchandise, and entire product categories like books that may not be carried locally.

 • Competitive Pricing